rsvihladremio/dremio-diagnostic-collector/README.md

 ### Scripting - Dremio on Kubernetes

-DDC connects via SSH or `kubectl` and collects a series of logs and files for Dremio, then puts those collected files in an archive
+DDC connects via SSH or the kubernetes API and collects a series of logs and files for Dremio, then puts those collected files in an archive

-For Kubernetes deployments _(Requires `kubectl` cluster access to be configured)_:
+For Kubernetes deployments _(Relies a kubernetes configuration file to be at $HOME/.kube/config or at $KUBECONFIG)_:

 ##### default collection
 ```bash